Cannabis Micronutrients: Essential Plant-Growth Guide

 Secondary Nutrients: The Supporting Players in Plant Health

 While primary macronutrients may headline the nutrient regime narrative, secondary elements such as calcium, magnesium, and sulfur perform crucial, supporting roles.
-These nutrients aid in functional and structural tasks, from the fortification of cell walls to the synthesis of critical enzymes and chlorophyll.
+These nutrients aid in functional and structural tasks, from fortifying cell walls to synthesizing critical enzymes and chlorophyll.
 The balanced interaction between these secondary nutrients and primary NPK ratios is fundamental in reinforcing the plant’s overall vigor and resilience against stress.

 Nutrient Role Deficiency Symptom